EndOfFile/factorio_on_DO/README.md

 4. Python libraries
   * [digitalocean](https://github.com/koalalorenzo/python-digitalocean) (For API calls to DO)
   * [keyring](https://github.com/jaraco/keyring) (Optional, for saving the API key inside the mac keychain or other keyrings)
+5. Set a region near to you (Line 37 in the script), default is Frankfurt germany

 ## Installation
 1. `pip install python-digitalocean`